tanganke/fusion_bench/docs/cli/fusion_bench.md

 ## Details and Options

-`fusion_bench` takes a configuration file as input, which specifies the models, fusion method to be used, and the datasets to be evaluated. runing `fusion_bench` is equivalent to running `python fusion_bench/scripts/cli.py`.
+`fusion_bench` takes a configuration file as input, which specifies the models, fusion method to be used, and the datasets to be evaluated. running `fusion_bench` is equivalent to running `python fusion_bench/scripts/cli.py`.

 ```bash
 fusion_bench [--config-path CONFIG_PATH] [--config-name CONFIG_NAME] \